Recounting The Greatest UFC Fights Of All Time

 Frequently Asked Questions (FAQs)

 Answer: To some, Robbie ‘Ruthless’ Lawler vs Rory ‘The Red King’ MacDonald is considered to be one of the greatest fights in UFC history.
 The bout had everything.
-Good striking, great takedown defense, and a brutal finish.
-This is a must-watch fight for a fan of MMA.
+Good striking, great takedown defense and a brutal finish.
+This is a must-watch fight for any MMA fan.

-Answer: One could consider the UFC flyweight champion, Demetrious Johnson the king of UFC fights since he’s racked up a record 12 title defenses.
-The man has never been stopped in the UFC and has taken out the best fighters in his division with ease.
+Answer: One could consider the UFC flyweight champion Demetrious Johnson to be the king of UFC fights since he’s racked up a record 12 title defenses.
+The man is simply unstoppable in the UFC and has taken out the best fighters in his division with ease.